5 Steps to Finding Motivated Seller Leads

 When seeking out seller leads from various sources, you may find duplicates, so make sure to eliminate these.
 Properties without addresses should also be eliminated.

 There are plenty of other ways to filter your list, but the main idea to keep in mind is to target owners with a high chance of selling their home.

 Once you’ve filtered your motivated seller leads list, it’s time to develop a marketing campaign that will send the right message to these prospective sellers, increasing your chances of getting the right property at an attractive price.

-There’s a variety of ways of expressing your interest to buy a property to the members of the list, including via direct mail or email, through the phone, on your website, or via other digital solutions such as Craigslist.
-Find a method that works best for you and be diligent in pushing your campaign.
+There’s a variety of ways of expressing your interest in buying a property to the members of the list, including via direct mail or email, through the phone, on social media platforms like Facebook, on your website, or via other digital solutions such as Craigslist.
+Find a method that works best for you, and be diligent in pushing your campaign.

 The method that is likely to bring in the most interest is direct mail.
 You can approach such a marketing campaign by tapping into primal human emotions, such as urgency, when creating the pitch that you will send to your motivated seller leads.

 While it’s important that your direct mail marketing campaign reaches the right people, it’s important that you filter it in the right way.
 There are plenty of direct mail marketers out there who send large swathes of mailers every week with minimal targeting criteria.
 Because of this, a 1% response rate is often seen as successful—but this amount is simply not good enough for someone in the fix-and-flip business.

 The goal is ultimately to attract a higher response rate–somewhere between 5% to 10% (at least).
 If you’ve gotten this far, you should already have a quality list that will be integral moving forward.